Scheduling Installation with the SQL Repository

 - On SQL Server Management Studio's User Mappings screen, map the scheduling service user to the XLCUBED_SCHEDULER role

 - In the Configure XLCubed Web Edition application, click the Administration button, then select the Admin > System Settings menu item.
-Choose the Scheduling user from the list then click the Save toolbar button
+Choose the Scheduling user from the list then click the Save toolbar button.
+If the user doesn't appear, you may need to browse to the website as the user first, then re-open the Configure XLCubed Web Edition application.

 - Select the Admin > Scheduling > SMTP Servers menu item and add the details of the SMTP server